Chattahoochee Industrial Railroad

 Chattahoochee Industrial Railroad is a class III railroad located in southern Georgia.

-It connects Cedar Springs, Hilton and Saffold over a 15-mile route, interconnecting with CSX Corporation and Norfolk Southern.
+It connects Cedar Springs, Hilton and Saffold over a 15-mile route, interconnecting with CSX Corporation and the Hilton & Albany Railroad.

 CIRR primarily serves Georgia-Pacific's Cedar Springs mill, a large containerboard facility.
 In 2002, CIRR hauled 19,561 carloads; most of them were paper pulp, and coal.
-It was previously a Georgia Pacific subsidiary until 2004, when Georgia Pacific sold it and other railroad properties to Genesee & Wyoming Inc.
+It was previously a Georgia Pacific subsidiary until 2004, when Georgia Pacific sold it and other railroad properties to Genesee & Wyoming Inc. As of August 2025 the railroad has been closed due to the Georgia Pacific plant closing.
+And the other industry job on the line has been changed over to the Hilton and Albany railroad.
+CIRR assets are now classed as owned by the Bay Line Railroad.